eliott11/SujetLibre-Vue.JS/README.md

 # SujetLibre-Vue.JS

-Here is my website about Astroneer's game using Vue.js.
+Here is my website about Astroneer videogame using Vue.js.

 ## Project setup
 ```